With recent warm Texas weather, trees and plants are leafing ahead of schedule. Similarly, my semi-annual newsletter…

-Here’s to a spring and summer full of new, exciting reading,
+Here’s to a leisurely spring and summer with much reading!

 Fiction (books) by L. A. Starks–in reverse order